jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   of injecting speed.
   Process automation allows processes to take place consistently and iteratively.
-  The tools reduce burdens by delivering early warnings or relevant information to developers for quick remediation of security issues.
+  DevSecOps automation tools reduce burdens by delivering early warnings or relevant information to developers for quick remediation of security issues.
   However,